-When choosing light fixtures for your master bedroom, it's important to have a plan.
-Today's typical master bedroom design is more than just a place for a bed; many of these spaces include a bathroom, at least one closet, and dressing or sitting areas.
+When choosing light fixtures for your bedroom, it's important to have a plan.
+Today's typical main bedroom design is more than just a place for a bed; many of these spaces include a bathroom, at least one closet, an office and a dressing or sitting areas.
 Each of these areas will need to be included in your lighting plan.

 If your remodeling project is extensive, you may want to hire a lighting designer.
 This professional can help you brainstorm lighting ideas, determine the best placement of lights for your needs, make sure you don't forget any details, and help you choose fixtures that complement your decorating style.
-If you live in a large metropolitan area, you may be able to find a designer certified by the International Association of Lighting Designers on the association's Web site.
-Also, many lighting and home improvement stores have a lighting design consultant on staff.
+To find a lighting designer try the International Association of Lighting Designers or many lighting and home improvement stores have a lighting design consultant on staff.

 Depending on the design of your remodel, you have many options for all three types of light.
 For ambient lighting, overhead flush-mounted or hanging lights are a common choice.
 If you have the space, the right pendant or chandelier installed over the bed can create a stunning focal point.
 If you're looking for climate control, choose a light fixture with a ceiling fan to help cool you during the summer months.

-If your master bedroom has a tray ceiling or crown molding, consider cove lighting, which is lighting made of tubes or other shapes that is hidden high up on the walls or ceiling.
+If your main bedroom has a tray ceiling or crown molding, consider cove lighting, which is lighting made of tubes or other shapes that are hidden high up on the walls or ceiling.
 This type of ambient light mimics natural sunlight.
 You can also install recessed lighting for a similar effect.

 If your remodel project includes construction, you might also consider natural lighting options such as skylights, solar tubes or large windows.
 A skylight lets you watch the stars at night and allows you to be awakened gently by the sun each day.